marquesarthur/cronicas-rpg/class_paladin_saint.md

 ## Blade Barrier

+Those who would strike the emissaries of the Light had best take warning, for retribution shall be swift and certain.

 Starting at **7th level**, you can use your reaction provided that a creature moves within 10 feet of you.
 You move 5 feet before the attack and then, you make a melee opportunity attack against it.
 If you hit the creature, its speed drops to 0 for the rest of the turn.
 This stops any movement they may have been taking.